-If building the snowman feels too ordinary for your long-awaited winter endeavor, try your hand at any snow sculpture you have in mind.
-Be sure to find a relatively isolate place (many visit Wrightwood in winter to slide down the hills and have little concern about your artistic skills) and build the snow figures away.
+If building the snowman feels too ordinary for your long-awaited winter endeavor, try your hand at any snow sculptures you have in mind.
+Be sure to find a relatively isolate place (many visit Wrightwood in the winter to slide down the hills and have little concern about your artistic skills) and build the snow figures away.

 3. Visit Wrightwood Mountain High Resorts

-If you look for more fun in the snow, consider visiting the Wrighwood Mountain High Resorts where winter shows its most playful side.
+If you look for more fun in the snow, consider visiting the Wrighwood Mountain High Resorts where the winter shows its most playful side.
 From tubing to sledding and simply playing in the snow, the place can compete with some of the renowned resorts in the north.

 The resort consists or three sections: Mountain Hight East, West, and North (former Ski Sunrise) and offers more than 400 acres of skiing and snowy slopes.
 This side of Wrightwood allures both amateurs and winter sport experts.
 The beginners often flock to this mountain resort to improve their skiing and snowboarding skills before venturing to the bigger slopes as those at Mammoth Mountain.